Stuart Risch

-Stuart W. Risch is a United States Army lieutenant general who is currently the 41st Judge Advocate General of the United States Army.
+Stuart W. Risch is a retired United States Army lieutenant general who last served as the 41st Judge Advocate General of the United States Army.
 He was previously the Deputy Judge Advocate General of the United States Army and before that the commanding general of the United States Army Legal Services Agency.

 Early life and education

 Raised in Orange and West Orange, New Jersey, Risch graduated from the Newark Academy in 1980.
 He received his Bachelor of Arts in government, law and history from Lafayette College in 1984.
 Risch participated in Lafayette's Reserve Officers' Training Corps program and was commissioned as a field artillery officer the same year.
 He received his Juris Doctor from Seton Hall University School of Law in 1987.
 While in law school, he was a platoon leader, executive officer and company commander in the 78th Infantry Division, U.S. Army Reserve.
 He entered active duty service as a member of the Judge Advocate General's Corps in 1988.